gammapy/gammapy-benchmarks/validation/fermi-3fhl/README.md

 ## Task

-- Reproduce some Fermi-LAT 3FHL results to check Gammapy against the Fermi ST
+Reproduce some Fermi-LAT 3FHL results to check Gammapy against the Fermi ST
-- Crab as example of isolated source?
-- Vela pulsar with a strong spetral cutoff?
-- Galactic center as example of overlapping source?
-- LC from an AGN?

 ## References